Chapter Forty Jealousy

 I roll mine at her juvenile response and go back to work online.

 Classified as complicated and dull, she never elaborates beyond that and I rarely probe further.
 The secrecy surrounding their project began to concern me.
 They disappeared days at a time neglecting to tell me where they went, only that if I needed them to call.
 I started to wonder early on if I concealed jealousy amongst all that concern.
 Maybe that was the regard at which my worry and curiosity intersected.
 I won’t deny that I am a tad jealous of their growing relationship.
 Ali seem to connect with him more than she had to others.
-This time doesn’t quite burn as much as it did in the past and feels more…pleasurable?
+This time doesn’t quite burn as much as it did in the past and feels more … pleasurable?
 Fun?
 As strangely as that sounds, it feels even weirder.

 Jealousy brought with it some unpleasant, uncomfortable memories—an understatement really.
-An ugly destructive emotion, Ali and I both tried to temper it as we got older.
+An ugly destructive emotion on occasion, Ali and I both tried to temper it as we got older.
 Though, not by much.
 When we were younger, we personified the typical angry, moody teens then young adults that rebelled against and subverted an unjust system; oftentimes devolving into destructive self-sabotaging angst where we did more harm to ourselves and each other than to others.
 Individualism may have revealed who we were but collectivism helped guide and support us towards greater self and overall group benefits.
 Our numerous problems remained.
 Never forgetting our individual concerns, we attempted to forge the balance of both between and towards a healthier good for ourselves and others; always splitting that line, often failing miserably.
 Still a hard, exhaustive, and ongoing fight through the pain and consequence of past wrongs; some suffering a great deal more difficult than others, we struggled daily—both in different ways.
 I couldn’t adequately convey Ali’s story any more than she could portray mine.
 That didn’t stop us from trying.
 Jealousy was only one of the many issues that haunted that drama.
 To explain how we weaponized and hurt each other with it—or an encore of past episodes—was something I wasn’t quite ready to confront.

 Then again, maybe it was time.
 Middle-aged, we mostly avoided the dreaded past where all that emo-melodrama reigned.
 Among other things.